Odin Raven Spirit Candle Is Approx 4" Tall & Approx 3 ounces Oakmoss & Amber Burn time is Approx 3 to 4 hours

 The Raven is a member of the same family as the crow and the magpie, known as the Corvids family.
 While they are considered different species, the only real difference is that the Raven is considerably larger than the crow.
 Since the Raven and the crow are so similar, it is encouraged to also read The Crow Spirit Animal.
 Although they are quite similar, there are meanings that are unique to the Raven.

-Never leave a burning candle unattended.
-Never leave a burning candle unattended around pets or children.
+Keep wick trimmed to 1/4" Never leave a burning candles unattended.
+Never leave a burning candles unattended around pets or children.
 Never burn candles in a drafty area.
-Never burn a candle without a pillar safe base underneath it
+Never burn a candle without a fire safe base underneath it.

 Please use with caution around kids & pets.
 Never leave candles burning unattended